tomato-architecture/url-shortener-tomato-architecture/README.md

 ## Modules
 * url-shortener-core: The core business logic of the URL Shortener application.
 * url-shortener-api: The REST API of the URL Shortener application.
-* url-shortener-web: The web frontend of the URL Shortener application.
+* url-shortener-web: The web application of the URL Shortener application.
+* url-shortener-cli: The CLI app of the URL Shortener application.

 ## Tech Stack
 * Java